 - Other Common Names: Wild Celery, Holy Ghost, Holy Spirit Root, Archangel Root, Oil of Angels

 - Method of Extraction: Steam distillation

-- Variations: Angelica Root is primarily extracted via steam distillation, by can also be extracted by C02 distillation.
+- Variations: Angelica Root is primarily extracted via steam distillation, but can also be extracted by C02 distillation.
 Angelica Seed has the same scientific name as Angelica Root, but is often cheaper.

 - Chemistry: Angelica Root is primarily comprised of monoterpenes: α-pinene, δ-3-carene, and β-phellandrene.
 It contains the furanocoumarin Angelicin, which contributes to its phototoxicity.

-- Reproductive: Supports women's health and helps calm PMS symptoms.
-Also used for to increase testosterone production.
+- Reproductive: supports reproductive health and helps calm PMS symptoms, also used to increase testosterone production

 - Fragrance Classification: Herbaceous, Green